guyllaumedemers/SCM-Project-Management-and-version-control/README.md

 C:> git diff
 ```

-**Notes** : `git diff` will output to the console the delta on the modified file vs. the staged version.

-**Tips** : `git diff --staged` will output to the console the delta on the staged file vs. the commited version.
+**Tips** : `git diff` will output to the console the delta on the modified file vs. the staged version. `git diff --staged` will output to the console the delta on the staged file vs. the commited version.